The Sea And Sand of MUI NE

 I See the Harbor Lights

-My personal and unforgettable highlight were neither the dunes nor the stream.
+My personal and unforgettable highlights were neither the dunes nor the stream.
 I was mesmerized by the sight of Mui Ne’s morning fish market.

 View of the Sea at Mui Ne after having visited the Sand Dunes